 The United States Congress first decided to regulate medical devices in 1976 by placing them under the watchful eyes of the FDA.
 The Safe Medical Devices Act of 1990 expanded the authority of the FDA.
 In 1992 Medical Device Amendments to the Act established a single reporting standard for medical device user facilities, manufacturers, and importers.

 While prehospital providers and services are largely ignored in federal legislation, EMS is specifically named as a medical device user facility under the category “Outpatient Treatment Facility” (21 C.F.R.
 803.3(u)(1)).
 The law expressly refers to ambulance providers and rescue services, regardless of whether they are licensed or accredited and whether they are independent or under the control of a larger medical entity.

 The law dictates that if an event meets certain criteria for reporting, the user facility must report it, regardless of where, when, or how it occurred.
-Adverse event reports are referred to as Medical Device Reports, or MDRs.
+Adverse event reports are referred to as Medical Device Reports.
 Bottom line: If your department has any medical or patient care equipment, you are a user facility and mandated under federal law to report adverse events.

 Changes to the reporting requirements have redefined manufacturers and importers to ensure that foreign manufacturers who ship devices into the United States are required reporters, but requirements for device users have not changed.

 So what is a medical device?
 The simplest definition of a medical device is any object used in patient care that is not a drug.
 The prehospital list of devices is seemingly endless:

 What constitutes an adverse event?
 By strict definition, an adverse event is any occurrence that a user facility becomes aware of that reasonably suggests a medical device has or may have caused or contributed to a death or serious injury.
 Operator error that may have contributed to an adverse event is inconsequential and may actually identify design flaws.